corweb-io/corweb/WEBSITE_AUDIT.md

 ## Conclusion

-Overall, Corweb has a well-structured, modern codebase with good foundational practices.
-The critical issue to address immediately is the incorrect Link component usage that breaks internationalization.
-After that, focusing on accessibility and SEO improvements will provide the most value for user experience and search visibility.
+Overall, Corweb has a well-structured, modern codebase with good foundational practices. **All critical and high-priority issues have been addressed**, including:

+✅ **Fixed Critical Issues:**
+- Link component usage corrected across all pages
+- Internationalization now works properly

+✅ **Fixed High-Priority Issues:**
+- Page-specific metadata added
+- Skip-to-content link implemented
+- ARIA labels added to all icon buttons
+- Mobile navigation improved with auto-close and CTA
+- Duplicate motion library removed
+- Cookie consent now properly blocks analytics

+**Remaining Work:**
+- Medium priority: Canonical URLs for remaining pages, focus states, form accessibility improvements
+- Low priority: Footer enhancements, visual variety, conversion optimizations

 The site's design is clean and professional, befitting a software development agency.
 The "coming soon" portfolio approach is honest and appropriate for a new agency, though adding more trust signals would help conversions.